SQL Commands with Syntax and Examples

 SQL Commands:

 SQL commands are instructions that is used to communicate with the database.
 It is also used to perform specific tasks, functions, and queries of data.
-It can perform various tasks like creating a table, adding data to tables, dropping the table, modifying the table, set permission for users.
+It can perform various tasks like creating a table, adding data to tables, dropping the table, modifying the table, and setting permission for users.

 SQL Commands with Syntax: